Last updated: July 2026. Written by Josh Hutcheson. See our review methodology.

 ZTM Pricing

 All 166+ courses are included in a single ZTM membership.
-No per-course fees.
+No per-course fees, no premium tiers.

-The annual plan is what most people go with — it gives you full access to every course plus new ones as they launch.
-See our ZTM pricing guide for a full pricing breakdown, or grab a discount coupon if one is currently available.
+See our ZTM pricing guide for the full breakdown and per-plan math, or grab a discount coupon if one is currently available.

 Frequently Asked Questions